barryclark/jekyll-now/about.md

 ![Cheryl Hung](https://avatars3.githubusercontent.com/u/11319250?v=3&u=336db9e336bff5ab7c6716770e14257ba48b4720&s=400)

 I am the Director of Ecosystem at the Cloud Native Computing Foundation.
-My mission is to make end users successful and productive with cloud native technologies such as Kubernetes and Prometheus.
+My mission is to to increase the adoption of Kubernetes and cloud native by growing the community and advocating for end users.

 In addition to being a prolific public speaker, I founded the Cloud Native London meetup.
 We are a strong, open, diverse developer community around the